We got our hands on, and feet in, the best winter boots on the market to give you our thoughts. Photo: Will Sileo//The Inertia

-We updated this guide in November 2024 with a couple of new picks, improved navigation, and refreshed links.
-We also had to remove picks that were no longer in stock or available, including a former top pick, the Manitobah Mesa.
+Editor’s Note: We updated this guide in November 2025 with four new picks, a bunch of new photos, and refreshed links.
+We also had to remove picks that were no longer in stock or available, including a former top pick, the Danner Cloud Cap.

 Best All-Around Winter Boots